ummaycoc/wc.apl/README.md

 ## Acknowledgements
 1. My long time friend Patrick Beh-Forrest was kind enough to read my post and suggest edits to my writing.
 I thank him deeply.
 2. My thanks to [u/olzd](https://www.reddit.com/u/olzd) for pointing out the beautiful partition (⊆) solution to counting words in a string.
-3. Thanks to Marshall Lochbaum from [Dyalog](https://dyalog.com) for pointing out windowed reductions (appearing here soon once I read a bit more).
+3. Thanks to Marshall Lochbaum from [Dyalog](https://dyalog.com) for pointing out windowed reductions.